hannenz/typebreaker/README.md

-#TypeBreaker
+# TypeBreaker

-A typing monitor and typing break application inspired by drwright.
+A typing monitor and typing break application for elementary os inspired by drwright.

 After i could not get drwright running on elementaryos I decided to port it and learn vala/ elementary development by this means.

-The result is a bit of a clone/ rewrite/ hack which gets its job done and helped me diving into vala programming.

-# Dependencies (Ubuntu)
+## Dependencies (Ubuntu)

 ```
 # apt install elementary-sdk libx11-dev libxss-dev